 A very warm welcome awaits you at any of our services.
 Normally, an order of service is used so it is easy to follow if you are unfamiliar with church worship.
 Visitors have consistently commented on the friendliness of the congregation, and we aim to help people feel at home.
 Although our worship has a formal structure, services are led with a relaxed manner.
 We value music and we have a worship band that is enabling us to broaden the range of musical styles alongside the established organ and choral tradition.
 Our preaching is based on the Bible and how it applies to everyday life.
-Most services include Holy Communion at which everyone is offered the opportunity to receive either a blessing from a minister or Communion (if that is their practice at a previous church or if they have completed a preparation process at St Giles’).
+Most services include Holy Communion at which everyone is offered the opportunity to receive either Communion or a blessing from a minister.

 Week in the month

 |Thursday||10.00 am||Holy Communion (BCP)||√||√||√||√||√|